bigb8/AquaResp/README.md

 ---
 If this step is failing, open the command prompt (WinButton + R, write "cmd", and press enter), and run the installation commands for the specific library.
 The following are needed for AQ3

-python -m pip install bokeh
+python -m pip install bokeh==1.3.0

 python -m pip install numpy